 As a firm, we took a comprehensive look at diversity efforts in our industry as well as our own infrastructure, recruiting, and training efforts.
 We considered, among many factors, the host of challenges faced by groups who have historically been underrepresented in the legal profession.
 We examined our own implicit biases and thought critically about how we can be an anti-racist institution.

 Out of that examination, we've developed an innovative new program—the Selendy Gay Elsberg Fellowship—that focuses on attracting, retaining and nurturing outstanding racially diverse candidates and first-generation college students from economically disadvantaged backgrounds.

 About the Fellowship

-- Training on how to effectively “manage up” and cultivate personal leadership skills; and
+- Training on how to effectively “manage up” and cultivate personal leadership skills

-Applicants are asked to tell us about a time when they’ve overcome adversity.
+In addition to an employment application, Fellowship applicants are asked to write about a time when they overcame adversity.
 The essay should describe how the experience impacted their sense of resilience.
-Responses should be limited to 1,000 words and double-spaced, and the essay should be attached as a separate Word document to the application linked below.
+Responses should be limited to 1,000 words, double-spaced.
+Applicants must also submit a formal employment application in addition to their Fellowship application.